Elegance with Substance

 What is wrong with mathematics education and how it can be righted

-Conquest of the Plane is an implementation of Elegance with Substance
+(1) Conquest of the Plane is a "proof of concept" of Elegance with Substance

 National parliaments around the world are advised to each have their own national parliamentary enquiry into the education in mathematics and into what is called 'mathematics'.
 Current mathematics namely fails and causes extreme social costs.

 The failure in mathematics and math education can be traced to a deep rooted tradition and culture in mathematics itself.
 Mathematicians are trained for abstract theory but when they teach then they meet with real life pupils and students.
 Didactics requires a mindset that is sensitive to empirical observation which is not what mathematicians are basically trained for.

 When mathematicians deal with empirical issues then problems arise in general.
 The stock market crash in 2008 was caused by many factors, including mismanagement by bank managers and failing regulation, but also by mathematicians and 'rocket scientists' mistaking abstract models for reality (Mandelbrot & Taleb 2009).
 Another failure arises in the modelling of the economics of the environment where an influx of mathematical approaches causes too much emphasis on elegant form and easy notions of risk but insufficient attention to reality, statistics and real risk (Tinbergen & Hueting 1991).
 Errors by mathematicians on realistic assumptions have important consequences for civic discourse and democracy as well (DeLong 1991, Colignatus 2007).
 The failure in math education is only one example in a whole range.